Best Pay-As-You-Go Auto Insurance in 2025 (Top 10 Company Ranking)

 - Rock-Solid Financial Foundation: Our Geico auto insurance review verifies that its pay-as-you-go policies are backed by the highest possible A++ financial rating.

-- Exceptional Multi-Policy Rewards: Customers can combine their pay-as-you-go program with home insurance to receive industry-leading 25% additional discounts beyond usage-based savings.
+- Competitive Discounts: Customers can combine their pay-as-you-go program with home insurance to receive up to 30% low-mileage discounts and 25% UBI discounts beyond usage-based savings.

 Cons